Kent Tongue-tie Service for babies under 12 weeks

 Information for parents from the Infant Feeding Team

-This leaflet is for parents whose babies have been referred for an appointment with the Kent Tongue–tie service due to a tongue-tie, which has been causing feeding problems.
-This leaflet will give you information about tongue-tie and explain the procedure for tongue-tie division.
+This leaflet is for parents whose babies have been referred for an appointment with the Kent Tongue–tie service.
+Your baby may have a tongue-tie, which has been causing feeding problems.
+This leaflet will give you information about tongue-tie.
+It will also explain the procedure for tongue-tie division.

 My baby has been referred to the Kent Tongue-tie Service, what will happen next?

-Now your baby has been referred to the Kent Tongue-tie Service you will be contacted within five working days to arrange a suitable appointment for you.
+Now your baby has been referred to the Kent Tongue-tie Service, you will be contacted within five working days to arrange an appointment for you.
 If you do not hear within five working days, please call the Tongue-tie Appointment Service on 0300 7906861.

-The Kent Tongue-tie Service aims to offer babies an appointment within 10 working days of a referral being received.
-On some occasions there may be longer waiting times.
-We will explain to you if we expect there to be a delay and the reasons for this.
+The Kent Tongue-tie Service aims to offer babies an appointment within 28 working days of a referral being received.
+Many babies are seen sooner than 28 days.
+Sometimes you may have to wait longer.
+We will explain to you if we expect there to be a delay, and the reasons for this.

 Where are the clinics held?